kuzudb/kuzu-docs/src/content/docs/extensions/postgres.md

 The `ATTACH` statement requires the following parameters:

 - `PG_CONNECTION_STRING`: PostgreSQL connection string with the necessary parameters
-- `alias`: Database alias to use in Kùzu - If not provided, the database name from PostgreSQL will be used
+- `alias`: Database alias to use in Kùzu - If not provided, the database name from PostgreSQL will be used.
-    - When attaching multiple databases, it's recommended to use aliasing to avoid conflicts in referencing tables.
+  When attaching multiple databases, it's recommended to use aliasing.

 The below table lists some common connection string parameters: